 Operational measures

-• destructive procedures,
+• destructive processes,

-• local blockades and
+• local blockages and

 • neuromodulatory procedures.

-Destructive procedures
+Destructive methods

 Deep brain stimulation

-In recent years, it has been suggested that those affected should also undergo invasive surgical procedures.
-Based on structural and functional imaging studies, deep brain stimulation in the area of the posterior hypothalamus was performed in open individual case series.
-Convincing effects could not be conveyed.
-In open studies, improvement rates between 50 and 70% are reported.
-In the only placebo-controlled, double-blind study to date, no significant difference between real stimulation and simulated stimulation could be described.
-Fatal consequences with fatal intracranial bleeding occurred.
-Catastrophic outcomes for individual sufferers are documented in publicly maintained internet diaries.
-Added to this are the high costs of the procedure of over 30,000 euros and the complex postoperative treatment.
-Based on the current data situation, neither a theoretical rationale nor a practical justification for the use of deep brain stimulation for cluster headaches can be understood.
-The data to date do not justify a place in the treatment of cluster headaches.
+In recent years, it has been suggested that affected individuals should also undergo invasive surgical procedures.
+Based on structural and functional imaging studies, deep brain stimulation of the posterior hypothalamus has been performed in open-label case series.
+No convincing effects could be demonstrated.
+Open-label studies report improvement rates between 50 and 70%.
+In the only placebo-controlled, double-blind study to date, no significant difference between actual and sham stimulation could be described.
+Fatal consequences, including fatal intracranial hemorrhages, have occurred.
+Catastrophic outcomes for individual patients are documented in publicly maintained online diaries.
+In addition, the procedure is very expensive, costing over €30,000, and requires extensive postoperative care.
+Based on the current data, neither a theoretical rationale nor a practical justification for the use of deep brain stimulation in cluster headaches can be established.
+The data available so far do not justify its use in the treatment of cluster headaches.

 Neurostimulation of the sphenopalatine ganglion (GSP)

-The neurostimulation system, which is in the testing phase, consists of a novel implantable mini-stimulator.
-It is about the size of an almond and is designed to treat severe headaches including cluster headaches and migraines.
-This neurostimulator is implanted into the gums without any visible scars or cosmetic impairment.
-The electrode tip of the implant is placed on the sphenopalatine ganglion (GSP) behind the cheekbone.
-After implanting the mini stimulator, the patient can use an external remote control, which is similar to a large cell phone, to trigger the stimulation that leads to headache relief if necessary.
-After the pain has been treated, the remote control device is removed from the cheek and the stimulation therapy is switched off.
+The neurostimulation system, currently in the trial phase, consists of a novel implantable mini-stimulator.
+About the size of an almond, it was developed for the treatment of severe headaches, including cluster headaches and migraines.
+This neurostimulator is implanted into the gums without leaving visible scars or cosmetic impairment.
+The electrode tip of the implant is placed at the sphenopalatine ganglion (SGC) behind the cheekbone.
+After implantation of the mini-stimulator, the patient can trigger stimulation as needed via an external remote control, similar to a large mobile phone, which then relieves the headache.
+Once the pain has subsided, the remote control is removed from the cheek, thus deactivating the stimulation therapy.